 Industrial robotics programming: Collaborative robots, also known as “cobots,” are becoming a much larger part of many manufacturers’ operations.
 These autonomous automation systems are trained to work alongside human co-workers, learning and adjusting their behavior to provide the most effective complement to employees.
 This calls for some sophisticated programming expertise to deliver the full benefits, which is why programming is a technical skill in high demand.

-Electrical and programmable logic controller (PLC) maintenance: Being able to diagnose and repair electrical systems along with PLCs is one of the most important in-demand technical skills because modern manufacturing depends on these systems to keep automation running as smoothly as possible.
+Electrical and programmable logic controller (PLC) maintenance: Being able to diagnose and repair electrical systems along with PLCs is one of the most important in-demand technical skills because modern manufacturing technology depends on these systems to keep automation running as smoothly as possible.

 Cybersecurity for industrial systems: As manufacturing equipment becomes increasingly connected through the Industrial Internet of Things, the risks of cyberattacks become more acute.
 This is why cybersecurity will be one of the most in-demand tech skills for technicians in the industry.
 Knowing how to secure systems against hackers and data thieves is critical for ensuring productivity in the current landscape.